Radu Rosetti: Youth and early affiliations

-Rosetti's father, the administrator Răducanu Ruset the Younger, studied philosophy at the University of Munich.
+Rosetti's father, the administrator Răducanu Ruset the Younger, studied philosophy at the Ludwig-Maximilians-Universität München.
 His mother Aglae Ghica was Ruset's second wife.
 Famous for her physical beauty, she had trained as an artist in Vienna, and, upon her return, became an ardent Romanian nationalist.
 Her husband had initially been an especially "savage" exponent of Moldavian liberal radicalism.
 Răducanu Jr began his political career in 1839, as Ispravnic of Iași County, then briefly served as head of the administration in the Upper Country (1843).
 He became a close friend and sponsor of Costache Negri, with whom he organized an 1847 protest against Prince Mihail Sturdza; that year, he also adhered to a boyar project for the creation of a commercial bank.
 Although he evolved into a conservative, he always felt solidarity with his tenant farmers, and demanded the abolition of corvées.

 Răducanu and his brother Lascăr then took part in the abortive revolution of 1848, and were briefly deported to Danube Vilayet—alongside Alexandru Ioan Cuza and their brother-in-law Moruzi.
 Returning once Grigore Alexandru took the Moldavian throne, Răducanu served as Moldavian Vornic in 1852, when he oversaw the early stages of a project to publish a full corpus of the state archives.
 In 1855, he was Logothete, or head of Moldavia's Justice Department.
-During Moldavia's merger with neighboring Wallachia into the United Principalities, Lascăr endorsed the progressive National Party, while Răducanu became one of the leaders of a conservative faction in Moldavia's assembly, caucusing with former separatists.
+As a government member, he acquiesced to the Russian re-annexation of southern Bessarabia, allowing the entire Bessarabian region to be confirmed as lost by Moldavia.
+This led nationalist Vasile Alecsandri to include him in a group of "venomous scoundrels", who had betrayed their country.
+During reduced-Moldavia's merger with neighboring Wallachia into the United Principalities, Lascăr endorsed the progressive National Party, while Răducanu became one of the leaders of a conservative faction in Moldavia's assembly, caucusing with former separatists.